Limenitis arthemis: Hybridization

 Limenitis arthemis is one of the most dramatic examples of hybridization within a nominal species.
 The two major subspecies that dominate the hybridization are L. a. arthemis (white admiral) and L. a. astyanax (red-spotted purple).
 The white admiral is characterized by a bright, white band on its wings, while the red-spotted purple lacks the white band, but has cooler blue-green shades on its wings.
-Hybridization occurs between a narrow area across New England, southern Ontario, and the Great Lakes, also known as the "suture region".
+Hybridization occurs in the area across New England, southern Ontario, and the Great Lakes, also known as the "suture region".
 It is at these regions that the subspecies were formed.

 According to one study, these hybrid zones were of secondary origin, meaning that both the white admiral and the red-spotted purple are already genetically distinct and the two diverged lineages reconnect at this hybrid area.
 They were able to support their claim by examining various of mitochondria DNA of the population to determine the similarities and differences of the origins of the hybrid zones and the evolution of mimicry.
 Another study suggests that hybridization is highly frequent in this species because similar species mate together regardless of being the same butterfly or not.
 For instance, the L. arthemis was found to be mating with a L. archippus butterfly in New England.